jimjamesjimathy/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+    The useRouteMatch hook trys to match the current URL in the same way that Route would.
+It's useful for getting access to the matched data without actually rendering a Route.

 1. How would you explain form validation to someone who has never programmed before?
+    Form validation is used to ensure that the data being entered in is the correct length, characters and type so that servers can store the data correctly.

 1. In 1-2 sentences, define end to end testing.
+    End to End testing is used to simulate actual user actions and it is designed to test how a real user would likely use the application.
+    This type of testing helps ensure that the code you wrote is functional and your app works as intended.

 ## Instructions